hanhanhan-kim/vidtools/README.md

 # vid_utils
-Utilities for working with videos acquired with machine vision cameras
+Utilities for compressing videos acquired with machine vision cameras

 ## Dependencies:
 Using `Python 3.7.7`.